-Prof. Fan’s research program focuses on intelligentizing, robotizing, assembling, and manufacturing micro/nanostructured particles, 3D hierarchical porous materials, and stimulus-responsive materials via understanding and exploiting fundamental materials science, physics, and chemistry.
-She strategically designs and fabricates for applications in robotics, biomedicine, environment, energy, and self-powered systems.
+Prof. Fan’s research program focuses on intelligentizing, robotizing, assembling, and manufacturing micro/nanostructured particles, 3D hierarchical porous materials, and stimulus-responsive materials via understanding and exploiting fundamental materials science, physics, and chemistry to address critical problems in robotics, biomedicine, environment, and self-powered systems.

 Dr. Fan has over fifteen-year research experience in nanomanipulation and robotization.
 She is an inventor of a patent awarded nanomanipulation technique, the “electric tweezers” based on combined AC and DC electric fields, which can transport arrays of nanoparticles in both the X and Y directions with completely controlled transport and alignment along prescribed trajectories at a precision of 300 nm, and seamlessly rotate them with desired angle, speed, and chirality.
 The technique has been applied to realize the precision drug delivery to a single live cell (Nature Nanotechnology), facile assembly and simultaneous actuation of arrays of rotary nanomotors (Nature Communications), tunable molecule release with the rotation of nanomotors (Angewandte Chemie Int.
 Ed.), assembly of chemically powered rotary micromotors (ACS Nano), and microscale rotary stepper motors (ACS Nano), all of which have been the first demonstrations.